marcojakob/code.makery.ch/collections/library/html-css-en-part1.md

 <a href="http://brackets.io" target="_blank">![Brackets Editor Logo](/assets/library/html-css/part1/brackets-editor-logo.jpg)
 </a>

-Also, legen Sie los und installieren Sie einen Editor.
-Wenn Sie nicht wissen welchen, nehmen Sie [Brackets](http://brackets.io).
+Go ahead and install an editor.
+If you do not know which one use [Brackets](http://brackets.io) for now.

 ### Browser

 Our website should of course run in all major browsers (Internet Explorer, Firefox, Chrome and Safari).
 However, for web development I recommend you use [Chrome](https://www.google.com/chrome/browser/).
-Chrome includes very useful tools for developers which we will use often.
+Chrome includes very useful tools for developers which you will use often.
 In addition, Chrome is best supported by the Brackets editor so that changes in the editor are immediately visible in Chrome (via live reload).

 <a href="https://www.google.com/chrome/browser/" target="_blank">![Chrome Logo](/assets/library/html-css/part1/chrome-logo.png)</a>